192513 (Grant Funded – Burrell IHC – Springfield)

 About These Rotations

 The ABOUT Missouri project is a Primary Care Psychology Training & Workforce Solution for Missouri.
 This initiative by the National Psychology Training Consortium (NPTC) has goals to increase: Access to Behavioral Health services that are Original and occur in Underserved communities by Trainees in Missouri.
 The overall goal of this project is to establish a viable long-term and sustainable behavioral health workforce solution for rural/underserved counties in Missouri via doctoral psychology internships.
-This project is a continuation of the original ABOUT Indiana grant, both of which are funded by the Behavioral Health Workforce Education and Training Program (BHWET).
-The Project establishes sustainable training placements of doctoral psychology interns in underserved primary care settings.
-This Project will place ten (10) new full-time doctoral psychology interns each year of the grant, serving 40 participants during the entire project period.
 These interns will be placed full-time at primary and experiential partner sites where they will integrate with physicians, nurses, and other healthcare professionals while providing behavioral health services.
-The integrated care training experiences offered at the partnering agencies include FQHCs and medical centers that provide training and experience in integrated care for many fields including psychology, psychiatry, and social work.

-Interns as a part of the IHC Grant-Funded experience will also be sent to a regional integrated health care conference free of charge.
+IHC interns will also attend a regional integrated health care conference free of charge.
 More information about the conference and this experience will be provided closer to the event.

 For more information, check out the Burrel IHC Virtual Open House video (recorded on October 5, 2022).